thcorre/sgnog12-workshop/eda-lab/part2-service-overlays.md

 ### Step 2: Create Bridge Interfaces

-We need to create two Bridge Interfaces to connect clients c1 and c2 to the Bridge Domain.
+We need to create two Bridge Interfaces to connect client1, client2 and client3 to the Bridge Domain.

 #### Bridge Interface for Client1